rafidRD/Hacktober_fest_2022/README.md

 ## Contributing & PR

 ***Before making any changes read the [CONTRIBUTING GUIDELINE.](/CONTRIBUTING.md)<br/>
-All the necessary instructions for succesing you PR are givven there.***
+All the necessary instructions for succesing your PR are given there.***

 <br/><br/>